 As the chart below indicates, the annual cost per unit for the Nov-Mar Ruby capacity is less than vintage year round capacity on Northwest Pipeline.
 Granted, Northwest Pipeline does have some capacity release value but there is intrinsic value with Ruby capacity associated with providing supply diversity for Central Oregon, plus the Ruby/GTN path will give us an alternative path for re-directing NWP Rockies gas around a Kemmerer constraint.
 Rockies gas originally destined for NWP could be shipped via Ruby-GTN to Stanfield where it can then flow back on NWP if needed, potentially avoiding having to sell otherwise constrained supplies at less than purchase contract terms or incur banking or penalty charges.

 TABLE 5-4

-Ruby vs Vintage NWP annualized capacity costs
+Ruby vs. Vintage NWP annualized capacity costs